Department of Undergraduate Theology

 MILD-305 Church History 3 Credits

 The development of the Christian Church throughout its history as reflected in its life, thought, institutions, leaders, and literature.
-(School for Professional Studies Course).
+(Professional Education Course)

 Terms Typically Offered: Spring and Summer.